ibexa/documentation-developer/docs/content_management/pages/create_custom_page_block.md

 For a list of all available attribute types, see [Page block attributes](page_block_attributes.md).

 Each attribute can have [validators](page_block_validators.md).
 The `not_blank` validators in the example ensure that the user fills in the two block fields.
+The `content_type` validator in the example ensure that the user choose a content item of the content type `event`.
+The `regexp` validator ensure that the final value looks like a content ID.

 ## Add block templates